-The precise molecular mechanism responsible for IVDD is elusive to date.
-However, CircRNA, a special type of non-coding RNA molecule, has been reported to play fundamental roles in some functions of organisms17, 21, 22.
-Unlike the traditional linear RNAs (containing 5' and 3' ends), circRNA molecules have a closed circular structure and are not affected by RNA exonuclease so that their expression is more stable and less prone to degradation23.
-Several studies have confirmed that circRNAs are rich in miRNA binding sites and act as miRNA sponges in cells which is referred to as the competitive endogenous RNA (ceRNA) mechanism, which abolishes the inhibition of miRNAs on their target genes and increase target genes24, 25.
-Although there is increasing evidence shown that circRNAs acts as miRNA inhibitors in the development and progression of IVDD18, 19, the specific function of circRNAs remains unclear.
+The precise molecular mechanism underlying IVDD remains elusive.
+CircRNAs play fundamental roles in a variety of physiological functions17, 21, 22.
+Unlike the traditional linear RNAs, circRNAs have a closed circular structure and are not affected by RNA exonuclease so that their expression is more stable and less prone to degradation23.
+Several studies have confirmed that circRNAs are rich in miRNA binding sites and act as miRNA sponges to abolish the inhibition of miRNAs on their target genes in a mechanism called the competitive endogenous RNA (ceRNA)24, 25.
+Increasing evidence indicates that circRNAs act as miRNA inhibitors in the development and progression of IVDD18, 19.

-We made an attempt on bioinformatical analysis based on microarray dataset and managed to confirm the competitive endogenous RNA (ceRNA) mechanism which abolishes the inhibition of miRNAs on their target genes and increases target genes.
-Moreover, we firstly observed that circRNA would regulate the mitophagy and thus influence the process of IVDD.
-These results were not only validated by our vitro experiment and vivo experiment on rat models, but also comparison between samples from patients with or without IVDD.
-Previous researchers would be in a dilemma when designing an experiment involving samples of patients given that obtaining samples without IVDD is difficult.
-However, we noticed that we could gain NP tissues with slight or even no degeneration from the patients with hiramaya disease.
-And fortunately, our center-Shanghai Huashan Hospital is one of the biggest centers which performs ACDF for patients with hirayama disease so that we have access to healthy NP tissues.
-The results that we observed from the comparison between NP tissues with and without IVDD made our study more convincing.

-In the present study, circERCC2 was firstly identified as a new target for the treatment of IVDD.
-A bioinformatics analysis revealed that circERCC2 contains miR-182-5p target sites, which was verified by dual-luciferase analysis.
-In addition, the therapeutic effect of circERCC2 can be inhibited by SIRT1-si.
-Therefore, it was confirmed that circERCC2 is effective for the miR-182-5p/SIRT1 axis.
+In present study, circERCC2 was first identified to be downregulated in IVDD.
+Bioinformatics analysis revealed that circERCC2 contains miR-182-5p target sites, which was verified by dual-luciferase analysis.
+In addition, the effects of circERCC2 can be inhibited by SIRT1-si.
+Therefore, we proposed that the effects of circERCC2 are mediated by miR-182-5p/SIRT1 axis.
 The present study showed that the overexpression of circERCC2 significantly decreased apoptosis, increased mitophagy and decreased ECM degradation of NPCs under TBHP treatment, suggesting that circERCC2 is beneficial for NPCs survival under oxidative stress.
 Accordingly, the overexpression of circERCC2 alleviated IVDD in the rat model in vivo.
-In summary, this study firstly revealed a new function of circERCC2 in IVDD progression which was found to be a promising therapeutic target for IVDD treatment.
+These data indicate that the downregulation of circERCC2 may contribute to IVDD progression, and suggest that circERCC2 is a promising therapeutic target for IVDD.

 Several miRNAs can regulate the development of IVDD26-28.
-Although miR-182-5p has been associated with a variety of human diseases29, 30.
-This is the first study to identify the miR-182-5p as a key factor in IVDD by bioinformatics analysis, miR-182-5p can promote apoptosis and reduce mitophagy.
-The mechanism of action of circERCC2 on miR-182-5p/SIRT1 axis was subsequently studied.
-The results showed that circERCC2 can inhibit miR-182-5p/SIRT1 axis, thus achieve a mechanism for the treatment of IVDD.
+Although miR-182-5p has been associated with a variety of human diseases29, 30, this is the first study to identify miR-182-5p as a key factor in IVDD.
+We found that miR-182-5p could promote apoptosis and reduce mitophagy, and these effects were related to the regulation of circERCC2 on miR-182-5p/SIRT1 axis.
+Our results showed that circERCC2 could target miR-182-5p/SIRT1 axis to inhibit the development of IVDD.